FAQ

-Semper K9 was founded in November 2014.
-We adopted our first Service Dog candidate ‘Norman’ in February 2015
+Semper K9 was founded in November 2014 by Chrisopther and Amanda Baity.
+We adopted our first Service Dog candidate ‘Norman’ in February 2015.

 Semper K9 assists active duty and veterans of the US Armed Forces and their families.
 Veterans and eligible dependents can apply above.